nickyiliwang0000/h/projects/project-02.md

 ## Design decisions

 You won't always be provided with the tablet/mobile views from a designer, and this project is meant to put you in that situation.
 Part of being a front-end developer can be making design/UX decisions - so put some thought into how your users might interact with the site on various devices.
-Ask your peers for opinions or get ask questions in Helpcue and tag them `#design`.
+Ask your peers for opinions or ask questions in Helpcue.

 Remember that you can discuss font sizes with the designer if you think they are too small to be read comfortably.